caribou/polaris/README.md

-# north-star
+# polaris

-A Clojure library designed to ... well, that part is up to you.
+Routing for Clojure (without macros!)

+Also, reverse routing (!)

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Ryan Spangler

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.